prakhar0602/AddressBookJS_2115500108/README.md

 # [Prakhar Gupta] Added : Ability to store Contacts in Address Book in UC3.
 # [Prakhar Gupta] Added : Ability to find Contact using Name and Edit it in UC4.
 # [Prakhar Gupta] Added : Ability to find Contact using Name and Delete it in UC5.
+# [Prakhar Gupta] Added : Ability to calculate Number of Contacts in UC6.